-The app collects the data from an API made available by Three and their team as part of their 'Most Connected Island' campaign.
-They've also made a dashboard available with the data graphed and charted.
+This app was developed using Arranmore Island Community Council Weather Station data powered by Three Ireland and supplemented with OpenWeather forecast data.
+It's part of Three Ireland's larger 'Most Connected Island' campaign and also made a dashboard available with the data graphed and charted.

 The app is designed to give you all the information about the current weather as quickly and as simply as possible.
 The design will change throughout the day based on the time of day only - but the small landscape at the bottom only shows Arranmore under beautiful conditions.
 Don't expect hurricanes to appear in the app.